pramnora/python/frameworks/flask/README.md

 3. The above code was borrowed from:
 - https://www.geeksforgeeks.org/flask-creating-first-simple-application/

+4. In order to run the above code, use command:
+>Python3 flask1.py

-4. In order to see the code up and working inside of your own web browser...; go to URL:
+5. In order to see the code up and working inside of your own web browser...; go to your local host URL address:
 - http://127.0.0.1:5000
-...and, there you should witness seeing the output of your very first 1st Flask web page app.
+...and, there you should witness seeing the 'output' of your very first 1st Flask web page app.
 Warmest congratulations! ;-)

 -----